-Use the following procedure for GigaVUE-HC2 modules, except the GigaSMART modules described in Removing the Rear GigaSMART Module on page 48 and Removing the Front GigaSMART Module on page 49.
+Use the following procedure for GigaVUE-HC2 modules, except the GigaSMART modules described in Removing the Rear GigaSMART Module and Removing the Front GigaSMART Module.

 Note: Some larger transceivers (such as copper SFP+), when inserted into ports X1 and X3 on modules PRT-HC0-X24, BPS-HC0-D25A4G, BPS-HC0-D25B4G, and BPS-HC0-D35C4G, may physically interfere with opening or closing the module latch.
 When possible, use these transceivers in ports other than X1 and X3.
 Otherwise, the transceiver and cabling for those ports will first need to be removed prior to engaging the latch.